All articlesSOC 2

 Why Get SOC 2 Before Series A?
 A Founder’s Guide

-For many founders, this question triggers a moment of panic.
-And if you're selling to enterprise customers, you've probably already heard some version of: "We love your product, but we can't sign until you're SOC 2 compliant."
+If you’re selling to enterprise customers, you’ve probably already heard the other version: “We love your product, but we can’t sign until you’re SOC 2 compliant.”

-Most founders don't realize until it's too late: SOC 2 before Series A isn't just about checking a box.
-It's a strategic move that can accelerate your fundraise, unlock enterprise revenue, and signal to investors that you're building a company with real staying power.
+Most founders don’t realize until it’s too late that SOC 2 before Series A isn’t a checkbox.
+It’s a strategic move that accelerates your fundraise, unlocks enterprise revenue, and signals to investors that you’re building something with real staying power.

-The good news?
-Getting SOC 2 no longer takes 6 to 12 months or costs $50,000.
+The good news: getting SOC 2 no longer takes 6 to 12 months or costs $50,000.
 With the right approach, you can be audit-ready in as little as 24 hours.
-We'll show you exactly how.
+Here’s exactly how.

 Why Do Investors Ask About SOC 2 in Due Diligence?

 Portfolio risk management has evolved.
-VCs have seen enough data breaches and security incidents to know that a portfolio company's compliance posture directly impacts their investment.
+VCs have seen enough breaches to know a portfolio company’s compliance posture is their problem too.
 A startup that handles sensitive data without proper controls is a liability waiting to happen.
-Implementing a robust information security policy from the start addresses these concerns head-on.
+A documented information security policy from day one defuses that concern.

-Enterprise buyers are more demanding.
-Investors know that your path to meaningful revenue likely runs through enterprise customers.
-And enterprise procurement teams have gotten stricter about their security requirements.
-If you can't pass their security review, you can't close deals, which means you can't hit the growth targets that justify your valuation.
+Enterprise buyers keep raising the bar.
+Investors know your path to meaningful revenue runs through enterprise customers, and procurement teams have tightened security requirements every year.
+If you can’t pass their security review, you can’t close deals, which means you can’t hit the growth targets that justify your valuation.

 AI and data-intensive startups face extra scrutiny.
-If your product involves machine learning, handles personal data, or integrates deeply with customer systems, investors will want to see that you're taking security and compliance seriously from day one.
-SOC 2 is one of the clearest signals you can send.
+If your product involves machine learning, handles personal data, or integrates deeply with customer systems, investors want proof you’re taking security seriously from day one.
+AICPA updates to the Trust Services Criteria points of focus have explicitly pulled AI systems, continuous monitoring, and vendor risk into scope for 2026 audits (source).

-The practical implication?
-Walking into an investor meeting with your SOC 2 Type I already in hand (or at least in progress) removes a potential objection before it comes up.
-It demonstrates operational maturity and forward thinking, qualities that separate fundable startups from the rest.
+The practical implication: walking into an investor meeting with a SOC 2 Type I already in hand (or at least in progress) kills a potential objection before it comes up.
+It’s a simple signal of operational maturity.

 How SOC 2 Impacts Enterprise Sales Velocity

-Let's talk about what SOC 2 actually means for your revenue.
+Let’s talk about what SOC 2 actually does for your revenue.

-Picture this scenario: Your sales team has been working a deal for months.
-The champion loves your product.
+Picture the scenario.
+Your sales team has worked a deal for months.
+The champion loves the product.
 The economic buyer is ready to sign.
-Then the deal hits procurement and security review, and everything stops.
+The deal hits procurement, and everything stops.

-The security team sends over a questionnaire.
-They ask for your SOC 2 report.
-You don't have one.
-The conversation shifts from "when can we start?" to "come back when you're compliant."
+Security sends over a questionnaire and asks for your SOC 2 report.
+You don’t have one.
+The conversation shifts from “when can we start?” to “come back when you’re compliant.”

 This happens constantly.
-And the cost isn't just the delayed deal.
-It's the deals you never even get to pursue because word spreads that you can't pass security review.
+The cost isn’t just the delayed deal.
+It’s the deals you never get to pursue because word spreads that you can’t pass security review.
+Recent 2026 analysis of SaaS procurement found that SOC 2, GDPR, and vendor risk assessments typically add 2 to 4 weeks to B2B SaaS sales cycles even when you pass, and kill deals entirely when you don’t (source).

-Consider the math: If just one enterprise deal worth $100,000 in annual contract value gets delayed six months because you don't have SOC 2, that's $50,000 in lost revenue.
-If the deal falls through entirely because a competitor who is compliant swoops in, you've lost the entire contract plus the potential expansion revenue over the lifetime of that customer.
+Run the math.
+If one enterprise deal worth $100,000 in ACV gets delayed six months because you don’t have SOC 2, that’s $50,000 of lost revenue.
+If the deal falls through because a compliant competitor swoops in, you’ve lost the entire contract plus every year of expansion revenue after it.

-One startup that came to us had been stuck at around $100,000 in monthly recurring revenue for nearly a year.
-Not because of product issues or sales execution, but because every enterprise deal kept stalling at security review.
+One startup we worked with had been stuck at roughly $100,000 in monthly recurring revenue for nearly a year.
+Not because of product or sales execution, but because every enterprise deal stalled at security review.
 Within weeks of getting their SOC 2 Type I, they closed their first six-figure enterprise contract.
 The compliance investment paid for itself many times over.

-The bottom line: For B2B startups targeting mid-market and enterprise customers, SOC 2 isn't a nice-to-have.
-It's table stakes for the deals that will actually scale your business.
-Our SOC 2 checklist for SaaS startups breaks down exactly what you need at each stage.
+For B2B startups targeting mid-market and enterprise customers, SOC 2 isn’t a nice-to-have.
+It’s table stakes.
+Our SOC 2 checklist for SaaS startups walks through exactly what you need at each stage.

 SOC 2 Type 1 vs Type 2: Which Do Pre-Series A Startups Need?

-This is where a lot of founders get confused, so let's clear this up.
-Understanding the SOC 2 Type 1 vs Type 2 distinction is crucial for making the right decision.
+This is where a lot of founders get confused.
+Understanding the SOC 2 Type 1 vs Type 2 distinction is what lets you make the right call.

 SOC 2 Type II goes further.
-It evaluates whether those controls operated effectively over a period of time, typically three to six months.
-This requires an observation period where your controls are monitored continuously.
+It evaluates whether those controls operated effectively over a period of time, typically three to six months for a first report (AICPA).
+Some enterprise buyers now push for a 12-month window on renewals.

 For most Series A startups, Type I is the right starting point.
-Here's why:
+Four reasons:

-- Speed matters.
-Type I can be completed in weeks (or even days with the right platform).
-Type II requires a multi-month observation period that you may not have time for.
+1. Speed matters.
+Type I can be done in weeks, or days with the right platform.
+Type II requires a multi-month observation period.

-- Type I satisfies most initial requirements.
-When an enterprise customer or investor asks "are you SOC 2 compliant?", a Type I report answers that question.
-It demonstrates that you've built your security program correctly.
+2. Type I clears most initial gates.
+When an enterprise customer or investor asks “are you SOC 2 compliant?”, a Type I report answers the question.
+It proves you’ve built your security program correctly.

-- Type I puts you on the path to Type II.
-Once you have Type I, you can begin your observation period immediately.
-Many startups complete Type I, use it to close deals and raise funding, then complete Type II several months later.
+3. Type I puts you on the path to Type II.
+Once Type I is done, your observation period starts immediately.
+Many startups complete Type I, use it to close deals and raise, then complete Type II several months later.

-- It's still a meaningful credential.
-Don't let anyone tell you Type I doesn't count.
-It's a full audit conducted by a licensed CPA firm.
+4. It’s still a real credential.
+Don’t let anyone tell you Type I doesn’t count.
+It’s a full audit conducted by a licensed CPA firm.
 The controls you implement for Type I are the same controls required for Type II.

-The Strategic Play for Series A: Get your Type I done before you start your fundraise.
+The strategic play for Series A: Get Type I done before you start your fundraise.
 Use it to accelerate enterprise deals and demonstrate operational maturity to investors.
-Then plan for Type II completion in the quarters following your raise.
+Then plan for Type II completion in the quarters after the raise.

 Why Traditional SOC 2 Timelines Don’t Work for Startups

-The uncomfortable truth about traditional SOC 2 compliance: it was never designed for startups.
-Understanding how long SOC 2 compliance takes with traditional methods explains why so many founders put it off.
+The uncomfortable truth about traditional SOC 2: it was never designed for startups.
+Understanding how long SOC 2 compliance takes the old way explains why so many founders put it off.

 The conventional approach looks something like this: